yanghenryliu/yanghenryliu.github.io/_pages/cv.md

   * American Public Health Association (APHA) Public Health Film Festival Program 2024
   * Reviewer and Ethics Reviewer for NeurIPS 2024
   * Reviewer for the Forty-Second International Conference on Machine Learning (ICML) 2025
+  * Ethics Reviewer for NeurIPS 2025
+  * Ethics Reviewer NeurIPS 2025 Datasets and Benchmarks Track

 * Journal
+  * Reviewer for JMIR Infodemiology
   * Reviewer for JMIR Aging
   * Reviewer for IEEE Access
   * Reviewer for AI and Ethics